CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/02-CREATE-HOSTPOOL.md

     ![ws name.](media/w28.png)

-16. Once the resources get deleted,then perform Task 1 from Step 1 to Step 11 to create the Host Pool again.
+16. Once the resources get deleted, then perform Task 1 from Step 1 to Step 11 to create the Host Pool again.

 17. Now wait for the deployment to succeed.
 When it gets succeeded, open the notifications and click on **Go to Resource**.